lyon-esport/Supervision/README.md

 #### Autotest (Delete autotest)

-You can see all autotest launched and you stop them.
+You can see all autotest launched and you can stop them.

 ## HTTP request InfluxDB

+All query forwarded to InfluxDB

 #### For standard test